jmurga/MKtest.jl/docs/src/rates.md

 The first step is to solve *N* genetic models to obtain the analytical estimations.
 The process is automatize to create random combination model parameters given priors distributions.
 The expected fixation rates and frequency spectra, polymorphic rates, and model information will be used to estimate informative summary statistics needed to perform ABC inference.
 The following section show how to define a genetic a model, input prior distributions and solve the models.

-Before executing the rates estimation, start-up Julia using `-t` option to add the desired number of threads to parallelize the process
+Before executing the rates estimation, start-up Julia using `-t/--threads` option to add the desired number of threads to parallelize the process.

 ```bash
 julia -t8